 While there are occasional direct flights to Tampa, they are rare and did not leave when I needed to.
 Indirect flights were also very expensive.
 Instead, I found a $170 roundtrip flight to Orlando which is only about 75 minutes away.
 My flight there was on American and the return was on Frontier.

-Earlier in the week, I saw a news report where pirates from Ye Mystic Krewe of Gasparilla stormed the Mayor’s office demanding the Key to the City.
+Earlier in the week, per tradition the Ye Mystic Krewe of Gasparilla stormed the Mayor’s office demanding the Key to the City.
 The mayor refused, so the pirates promised to return on Saturday with a full-blown invasion… The stage was set.

 In order to fit in, I borrowed a pirate costume from a friend at the gym.
 It ended up being way more elaborate than I was expecting- it even had a wig.
 It was so bulky that I couldn’t fit it with all my clothes into my budget-airline approved carryon bag.
 So in order to save $40 and to have a little fun, I decided to wear the costume onto the plane there.

 I walked into the airport in the full pirate costume and got a ton of stares.
 People were clearly taking pictures, but nobody said anything.
 I then walked over to the international terminal for more fun.
 I got some great reactions from a Qantas flight to Australia and got the weirdest states from a Philippines.